 Of fine glass art, a number of that area unit exhibited in museums.

-USES OF DIFFERENT PAPER WEIGHTS
+USES OF DIFFERENT PAPER WEIGHT

 Even though it’s the most confusing, the U.S. basis weight defines the paper types familiar to most Americans.
 These include bond, book, cover, index, tag, and text.
 Each of these types can encompass a variety of weights and is best suited for particular uses.